 An MSEd degree has many benefits, we’ll talk about them in turn in the following paragraphs.

 An MSEd is ideal for people who are interested in becoming teachers and for those who want to make a difference in education.
 Master’s degree programs provide teachers with an insight into the practical and theoretical backgrounds of their professions and give teachers the benefit of using their careers to help others grow and learn.
-The different positions that you can get with an MSEd degree include:
+And if you don’t know what to do with a master’s in education, the positions that you can get include:

 - Teaching in elementary schools